-Our strategy focuses on minimizing the negative impact on the climate and the environment through managing and operating our fleet and company in general more energy efficiently.
-This, in combination with improving the safety, well-being and working conditions for our personnel, and ensuring that our business is conducted in an ethical and responsible way, are the key areas of our sustainability commitments.
 The objective of reducing negative impact and managing risks to people, planet and society together with our commitment to be part of the industry's move toward sustainable net-zero shipping provide a firm basis for our efforts to operate as a responsible shipowner.
 Viking Supply Ships is also committed to relevant parts of IMO's targets and requirements to increase energy efficiency and reduce emissions of greenhouse gases, and to operate in line with the globally agreed goals for action on climate change, as set out in the Paris Agreement.
 As a member of the Norwegian Shipowners' Association, we share the association's overall ambition of climate neutrality by 2050.
-A number of steps have been taken to turn these commitments into practice, resulting in increased energy efficiency and lower emissions in comparison to alternative pathways as well as cost savings and greater environmental awareness, including fuel monitoring, addition of hybrid PSVs (LNG and battery operation), shore-side electricity installations on offshore vessels, and other green innovation projects.
+Several steps have been taken to turn these commitments into practice, resulting in increased energy efficiency and lower emissions in comparison to alternative pathways.
+Positive effects achieved are cost savings and greater environmental awareness, including fuel monitoring, shore-side electricity installations on offshore vessels, and other green innovation projects.

 Viking Supply Ships' target is zero spills to the external environment.
-In 2023, there were no oil spills.
+In 2024, there were no oil spills.
 There were no near-accidents with potential spill to sea reported.

-The offices and fleet are certified in accordance with ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018 (only offices), and we are certified DOC holders for the flag state of Norway and the Swedish Maritime Administration.
+The offices and fleet are certified in accordance with ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018, and we are certified DOC holders for the flag state of Norway and Sweden.
 Additional processes and procedures have been established to meet the requirements in applicable Industry Guidelines (GOMO and IMCA) and Maritime Codes (ISPS Code, MLC and Polar Code).
+From when the management of Viking Supply Ships' AHTS-vessels was taken over by Sea1, they are included in their certifications.

 All employees have the responsibility of safely performing their assignments in accordance with good seamanship, regulatory requirements, company guidelines and industry best practice.
-Through regular exercises, the competence and readiness for both normal operations and emergency situations increase for each individual employee and the organization as a whole.
+Through regular exercises, the competence and readiness for both normal operations and emergency situations increase for each individual employee and the organization.
 Health and safety for our employees is the highest priority in Viking Supply Ships.
 Our goal is zero serious personal injuries and major incidents.
 For all operations, we conduct safety hazard identification and safety risk assessment to ensure that all risks are mitigated, and to ensure the safety of our people and the environment.
 The company safety figures overall are solid.
-In 2023, we had one injury resulting in absence from work.
+In 2024, we had one injury resulting in absence from work.

 Viking Supply Ships is committed to ensuring fair treatment and equal opportunities for all employees.
 We recognize that shipping is a male-dominated industry, and efforts to improve gender equality are part of our business strategy.

-The total average number of employees during 2023 was 406 (14% women) of which 26 (56% women) were landbased and 380 (11% women) shipboard.
 We have developed the company's human rights policy, which explains how we work to embed respect for internationally recognized human rights and ILO standards for decent work in our own operations and across our business relationships, including our supply chain.
 As part of our work in this area, we undertake human rights due diligence to prevent and address negative impacts on human rights and decent work standards in our own activities and the supply chain, in line with the UN Guiding Principles on Business and Human Rights (UNGP) and the OECD Guidelines for Multinational Enterprises.
-In 2023, we have on our website www.vikingsupply.com published our first annual human rights due diligence report, as required by the Norwegian Act relating to enterprises' transparency and work on fundamental human rights and decent working conditions (Transparency Act).